warthog618/go-gpiocdev/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/warthog618/gpiod)](https://goreportcard.com/report/github.com/warthog618/gpiod)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/warthog618/gpiod/blob/master/LICENSE)

-Native Go GPIO library for Linux.
+A native Go GPIO library for Linux.

-The intent of this library is to provide the Go equivalent of [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/).
-The goal is not to mirror the libgpiod API but to provide the equivalent functionality.
+The goal of this library is to provide the Go equivalent of [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/).
+The intent is not to mirror the libgpiod API but to provide the equivalent functionality.

 This is very much a work in progress, so I don't suggest using it for anything serious yet.